jostmey/NakedTensor/README.md

 ## Conclusion

 As you worked through the scripts, you hopefully saw how the error can be anything you wanted it to be.
-It could be the error between a set of images and convolutional neural network.
+It could be the error between a set of images and a convolutional neural network.
 It could be the error between classical music and a recurrent neural network.
 Let your imagination run wild.
 Once the error is defined, you can use *TensorFlow* to try an minimize it.

 That's it.
 Hopefully you found this tutorial enlightening.